gpratte/toc-v2/README.md

 Added cucumber BDD test.
 These tests bring up the server and use Spring's RestTempate to call the endpoint to create a season.
 Also uses an embedded H2 database.
 Uses a command line runner to create the season table.

 ## branch 05-tdd-create-season
-Implement the season GET using TDD.
+Implement the GET method on the season service using TDD.